 - In a SEP IRA, he could save $18,750.
 That’s more than enough – he won’t do that much this year, but maybe he’ll max out his contribution in the next few years.
 A SEP IRA is also very easy to set up, and has no IRS reporting requirements.

 - A 401(k) is probably overkill for him.
 It costs more to set up and administer, and his graphic design projects could very well become a side gig down the road.

 Get Help to Get Started

 No matter what type of plan you choose, a retirement plan may have tax benefits both for you and your business, and allow you to save more in a tax-advantaged way than you can in an individual account.
 Once you determine the right type of plan, you’ll still need to find a financial services provider to serve as custodian, provider or plan administrator.
 It can take time to set up, but the benefits may be significant.
 Contact me if I can help.
 Good luck!

 Examples are hypothetical and for illustrative purposes only.
 The information contained in this report does not purport to be a complete description of the developments referred to in this material and don’t constitute a recommendation.
 The information has been obtained from sources considered to be reliable, but we do not guarantee that the foregoing material is accurate or complete.
-Any opinions are those of Sara Stanich and not necessarily those of RJFS or Raymond James.
 Tax laws are subject to future revisons.
-Raymond James does not offer tax advice.
+The Stanich Group does not offer tax advice.
 Please consult your tax advisor for any tax issues.